Part 4. Python Package Development

 uv publish

-Geospatial Skills: - Test spatial operations correctly - Handle CRS validation in packages - Package spatial data appropriately - Manage geospatial dependencies - Create reusable GIS workflows
+Geospatial skills.
+Test spatial operations correctly.
+Handle CRS validation inside a package.
+Package small reference data appropriately.
+Manage geospatial dependencies.
+Create reusable GIS workflows that you and others can install.

 geopandas==0.14.0